 Many years ago there were at least three and sometimes four wires used to control a transceiver from a handheld microphone.
-Notably, PTT (push-to-talk) and ground, and microphone audio and shield.
+Notably, PTT (push-to-talk, or press-to-talk) and ground, and a microphone audio line and shield.

 A transmitter is a unit that generates an RF signal when power and control are applied, along with a microphone if audio is to be used.

 A transceiver is a system that contains a transmitter, receiver, antenna control and power supply, and a method of switching from receive to transmit.

 PTT refers to "push-to-talk or press-to-talk".
 When an operator pushes the button on a hand held microphone or "walkie talkie" as shown below, the transceiver switches from receive to transmit.
 The button is referred to as a PTT button.

 A conventional PTT communications microphone looks like this: